neomjs/neo/README.md

 Before this point, the project was already at 3720 commits.<br>
 Find out more about the start of it inside the <a href=".github/NEOMJS_HISTORY.md">Project History</a> file.

+## Story & Vision
-Although neo.mjs is ready to craft beautiful & blazing fast UIs, the current state is just a fraction of a bigger picture.<br/>
+Although neo.mjs is ready to craft beautiful & blazing fast UIs,</br>
+the current state is just a fraction of a bigger picture.

 Take a look at the <a href=".github/STORY.md">Project Story</a> and <a href=".github/VISION.md">Vision</a>.

+## Sponsors are needed!
+Is the current code base useful for you or could it be in the future and you like the neo.mjs concepts?</br>
+So far the development was made possible with burning all of my (tobiu's) personal savings.</br>

+This is obviously not sustainable, so to enable me to keep pushing like this, please support it.</br>
+The benefit of doing so is to get results delivered faster.

-In case you like the neo.mjs concepts, please support it: <a href="./BACKERS.md">Sponsors & Backers</a>.
+Here you go: <a href="./BACKERS.md">Sponsors & Backers</a>

 ## Join our Slack Channel for questions & feedback
 <a href="https://join.slack.com/t/neotericjs/shared_invite/enQtNDk2NjEwMTIxODQ2LWRjNGQ3ZTMzODRmZGM2NDM2NzZmZTMzZmE2YjEwNDM4NDhjZDllNWY2ZDkwOWQ5N2JmZWViYjYzZTg5YjdiMDc">Slack Channel Invite Link</a>